andy-guttridge/tribehub_react/README.md

 - During testing, a large amount of empty space was noted at the bottom of each page, but only for some user accounts.
 No elements causing this could be identified using the Chrome developer tools, and elements were manually removed from each component until the culprit was found.
 This revealed that the unordered list of norifications inside the DaisyUI dropdown component used for the notifications menu was taking up vertical space in the document even when closed/not visible.
 This was only noticeable for users with a large number of notifications and hence a very long list inside the menu.
 The issue was addressed by applying the Tailwind CSS hidden class to the unordered list when not visible.
 An event listener was added to detect clicks outside of the menu and close the list accordingly.

 ### Unresolved bugs
+- Users accessing TribeHub from iOS devices, Safari on MacOS, Samsung Internet on Samsung devices and possibly others must turn off 'Prevent Cross Site Tracking' (Apple devices), 'Smart Anti-Tracking' (Samsung devices) or other similar features in order to use the web app.
+This is because the Django Rest Framework API and the React front-end are hosted on separate domains using Heroku, and cross-domain requests from the front-end to the API are blocked by these anti-tracking features.
+It appears there is no solution to this, other than to host the API and front-end on the same domain (reference - https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when).

 ## Deployment
+To deploy to Heroku, follow these steps:

+- Fork or clone this repository in GitHub.
+- If you have also cloned and deployed your own version of the TribeHub Django Rest Framework API, you will need to ensure the value of `axios.defaults.baseURL` in `src/api/axiosDefaults.js` is set to the base URL for your API.
+Pull to your local development environment and push back to GitHub if necessary; otherwise, leave as is to use the original TribeHub API.
+- Log in to Heroku.
+- Select 'Create new app' from the 'New' menu at the top right.
+- Enter a name for the app and select the appropriate region.
+- Select 'Create app'.
+- Select the 'Deploy' tab at the top.
+- Select 'GitHub' and confirm you wish to deploy using GitHub.
+You may be asked to enter your GitHub password.
+- Find the 'Connect to GitHub' section and use the search box to locate your repo.
+- Select 'Connect' when found.
+- Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
+- Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.

+When deployment is complete, you will be given a link to the deployed site.

 ## Credits